Investment in Brazil

 Brazil - Investment

-LatinFocus Consensus Forecast panelists see growth at 1.8% in 2019, which is unchanged from last month’s estimate.
-For 2020, the panel sees the economy growing 2.4%.
+LatinFocus Consensus Forecast panelists see GDP expanding 3.4% in 2021, which is down 0.1 percentage points from last month’s estimate.
+For 2022, the panel sees the economy growing 2.5%.

 Brazil - Investment Data

 |Investment (annual variation in %)||-13.9||-12.1||-2.6||3.9||2.2|

 5 years of economic forecasts for more than 30 economic indicators.